 The way out of this never-ending loop of misery involves three steps.

-- Recognize and appreciate the fact that ups and downs are part and parcel of everyone’s life.
+(i.)
+Appreciate the ups and downs of life.
+Consciously recognize that highs and lows are part and parcel of everyone’s life.
 Just because it’s really dark outside now doesn’t mean the dawn will never arrive.

-- Make peace with past.
-The hard reality is that past cannot be altered.
-Whether good or bad, at will or without, planned or unplanned, what happened in past will not change.
-However, making peace with it and consciously forgiving the people involved can truly liberate us and let our inner-core settle, paving the path for inner-peace to arrive.
+(ii.)
+Make peace with the past.
+The hard reality is that the past cannot be altered.
+Whether good or bad, at will or without, planned or unplanned, what happened in the past will not change.
+However, making peace with it and consciously forgiving the people involved can truly liberate us and let our inner-core settle, paving the path for inner peace to arrive.
 Additionally, this can act as a true intrinsic motivation to learn from the past to make our present and future better.

-- Live in the present moment or in spiritual language “practice mindfulness.”
+(iii.)
+Practice mindfulness.
+Let your entire being be fully present and live in the present moment.
 Remember the only place where life truly exists is in the present moment.
-As we stop living our past in our head, we automatically create space and free energy to focus on and appreciate the present moment.
-Freed from thoughts of past and future, one attains true inner-peace and joy.
+As we stop living our past in our heads, we automatically create space and free energy to focus on and appreciate the present moment.
+Freed from thoughts of past and future, one attains true inner peace and joy.